MrRacoon75/terminalcp/README.md

 - **Monitoring**: Observe long-running processes
 - **Teaching**: See how the AI solves problems step-by-step

-### Socket Files
+### Server Architecture

-Sessions are stored as Unix domain sockets in `~/.terminalcp/sessions/`.
-Each socket is named `{name}-{id}.sock` for easy identification.
-Sockets are automatically cleaned up when processes exit.
+Sessions are managed by a central server process that:
+- Auto-spawns when needed (first client connection)
+- Persists across MCP server restarts
+- Manages all terminal sessions in memory
+- Uses Unix domain socket at `~/.terminalcp/server.sock`
+- Can be manually killed with `terminalcp kill-server`

 ## How it works

 terminalcp exposes a single MCP tool called `terminal` that accepts JSON commands.
-The server uses stdio transport and manages multiple background processes, each running in a pseudo-TTY (via node-pty) with its own virtual terminal powered by xterm.js headless.
+The server uses stdio transport and manages multiple background processes through a centralized server architecture.
+Each process runs in a pseudo-TTY (via node-pty) with its own virtual terminal powered by xterm.js headless.
 Commands are executed through `bash -c` for proper PTY handling.

 ### Tool: `terminal`